TAR-IT/MPTube3/README.md

 In this approach, the video (mp4-format) is downloaded from YouTube using PyTube and then converted into a mp3 file by ffmpeg, which prevents data corruption.
 ## Installation
 1. Fork/clone the repository or download the repository as a .zip folder and unzip it.
-2. Install ffmpeg (if you don't already have it).
+2. Install FFmpeg (if you don't already have it).
 If you run the script, it will ask you to automatically install it.
 3. Run the MPy3 script file via the command line.
 ## Usage
 1. just running the script via